 How Does SFTP Work?

-SFTP is a network protocol often used to securely send large files using Secure Shell (SSH) version 2 over a Transmission Control Protocol (TCP) / Internet Protocol (IP) network.
-SFTP requires a software client and SFTP server, which stores and retrieves files sent over SFTP.
+SFTP is a network protocol often used to securely send large files using Secure Shell (SSH protocol) version 2 over a Transmission Control Protocol (TCP) / Internet Protocol (IP) network.
+SFTP transfers require a software client and SFTP server, which stores and retrieves files sent over an SFTP connection.

-Secure Shell is primarily used for remote logins between authorized users and trusted hosts by verifying the server, generating a session key, and then having the server verify the client.
+Secure Shell is a secure channel primarily used for remote logins between authorized users and trusted hosts by verifying the server, generating a session key, and then having the server verify the client.
 It can be used to create an encrypted tunnel between systems.

 SSH2 was developed by the IETF in 2006 as a complete rewrite of SSH1, including improved encryption and authentication.

-SFTP only requires one connection to send and receive sensitive files and supports server-to-server file transfers, and gives users control over file access permissions.
+An SFTP session only requires one connection to send and receive sensitive files and supports server-to-server file transfers, and gives users control over file access permissions.

-This is different from a standard FTP server which uses one connection for commands/responses and another for data transfer.
+This is different from a standard FTP server which uses one connection for FTP commands and responses and another for data transfer.

 Some of SFTP’s main features include: